 - The CCA and its officials reserve the right to deem any behavior inappropriate if it harms the integrity of the game.

-- Officials may award warnings to any players who display inappropriate behavior.
+- Officials may award warnings to any players who display an inappropriate behavior.

-- If a player continues to display inappropriate behavior during a tournament after receiving a warning from an official, the official reserves the right to disqualify the player for the remainder of the tournament.
+- If a player continues to display inappropriate behavior during a tournament after receiving a warning from an official, the tournament director reserves the right to disqualify the player for the remainder of the tournament.

-- Coaching is not permitted during a match by Spectators.
+- Coaching is not encouraged during a match by Spectators.

-- Spectators standing on the opposite side of the board may not comment on specific bag situations to allow the players in the match the time to do so.
+- Spectators standing on the opposite side of the board are encouraged to not comment on specific bag situations to allow the players in the match the time to do so.

 - Spectators are encouraged to not give specific strategic advice to a player during a game.
 This includes spectators that may be in the ear of a player on the same side of the board during a game.

-- Spectators may encourage players with general statements like “push the bags in” or “drag the bags in” or “nice block” as long as it is not intended as coaching the player.
+- Spectators may encourage players with general statements like “push the bags in” or “drag the bags in” or “nice block” etc.… if it is not intended as coaching the player.

-- In Doubles and other Team Events, teammates may coach players as long as they are clearly identifiable and do not interfere with the timing of the play.
+- In Doubles and other Team Events, teammates may coach players if they are clearly identifiable and do not interfere with the timing of the play.

-- The CCA Directors and League may address spectators and players engaged in coaching however they see fit.
+- The CCA Directors and officials may address spectators and players engaged in coaching however they see fit.

 - The CCA and its officials reserve the right to deem any behavior inappropriate if it harms the integrity of the game or the reputation of the CCA.

-- Players that engage in offensive acts or comments towards the CCA may be placed on a player evaluation list where that player is only allowed to play in CCA events as a guest for a pre-determined amount of time.
-At the end of that time period, the player will be reevaluated.
+- Players that engage in offensive acts or comments towards the CCA and players may be placed on a player evaluation list where that player is only allowed to play in CCA events as a guest for a pre-determined amount of time.
+At the end of that period the player will be reevaluated.

-- If a player continues to display inappropriate behavior during a tournament, on social media or in the presence of sponsors after receiving a warning or has already been placed on the evaluation list by an official, a CCA official reserves the right to disqualify the player for the remainder of the tournament and/or place them on a list suspending them from playing in the CCA.
+- If a player continues to display inappropriate behavior during a tournament, on social media or in the presence of sponsors after receiving a warning or has already been placed on the evaluation list by an official, a CCA tournament director reserves the right to disqualify the player for the remainder of the tournament and/or place them on a list suspending them from playing in all CCA events.

-*CCA reserves the right to make changes to the rules and regulations as they see fit during or after the 2021 season.
+- CCA reserves the right to make changes to the rules and regulations as they see fit during or after the 2021 season.
 CCA also reserves the right to make any judgment call during an event.